zotero-chinese/styles/src/中国人民大学/index.md

   <div class="csl-entry">Walls, S. C., W. J. Barichivich, and M. E. Brown, “Drought, deluge and declines: the impact of precipitation extremes on amphibians in a changing climate”, <i>Biology</i> 2(1), 2013, 399～418.</div>
   <div class="csl-entry">Weinstein, L. and M. N. Swartz, “Pathogenic properties of invading microorganisms”, In: W. A. Sodeman Jr. and W. A. Sodeman, eds. <i>Pathologic Physiology: Mechanisms of Disease</i>, Philadelphia: Saunders, 1974, 457～472.</div>
   <div class="csl-entry">World Health Organization, “Factors regulating the immune response: Report of WHO Scientific Group”, Geneva: WHO, 1970.</div>
-  <div class="csl-entry">Yufin, S. A., ed., <i>Geoecology and Computers: Proceedings of the Third International Conference on Advances of Computer Methods in Geotechnical and Geoenvironmental Engineering</i>, Rotterdam: A. A. Balkema, 2000.</div>
+  <div class="csl-entry">Yufin, S. A., ed., <i>Geoecology and Computers: Proceedings of the Third International Conference on Advances of Computer Methods in Geotechnical and Geoenvironmental Engineering, Moscow, Russia, February 1-4, 2000</i>, Rotterdam: A. A. Balkema, 2000.</div>
   <div class="csl-entry">《康熙字典：巳集上：水部》，北京，中华书局，1962。</div>
   <div class="csl-entry">“宋史卷三：本纪第三”，《宋史》第 1 册，北京，中华书局，1977，49。</div>
   <div class="csl-entry">“Coffee drinking and cancer of the pancreas”, <i>British Medical Journal</i> 283(6292), 1981, 628.</div>